All of our counselors are Licensed or have completed their Masters Degree and are doing their residency with HFT to obtain their license.

 Amanda Clark

-Amanda Clark is a Resident Counselor pursuing her licensure as a Licensed Professional Counselor in the state of Virginia.
+Amanda Clark is a Licensed Resident-in-Counseling pursuing her licensure as a Licensed Professional Counselor in the state of Virginia.
 Amanda graduated with a Master’s Degree in Clinical Mental Health Counseling from Liberty University.

 Amanda primarily works with adolescents and adults, though recently has enjoyed family therapy and working with children.
 She is contemplating becoming an eating disorder specialist and working with other substance abuse issues.
 She is currently pursuing a Doctorate in Counseling-Traumatology at Liberty University.